Sandra Spence

+Early years

+Spence's parents were Ernest Fowler, who performed in English music halls for two decades, and Nettie Conner, who sang in concerts and operas.

 Career

-Spence was born in Olympia, Washington.
+After performing with her older sister in vaudeville, Spence began entering beauty contests.
+She was named Miss Oakland, Miss San Diego, and Miss Stardust, after which Paramount signed her to a one-year contract for film training.

 Spence began her screen career in 1948 with an uncredited role of a model in the film If You Knew Susie.
 Other films Spence appeared in included The Noose Hangs High, Woman of the North Country, Words and Music, Fighting Coast Guard, East Side, West Side, Duchess of Idaho and Annie Get Your Gun.
 Her final film credit was for the 1955 film Ma and Pa Kettle at Waikiki.

 In 1952, Spence appeared in the game show television series Pantomime Quiz, and the following year she appeared in the adventure television series Terry and the Pirates in the role of "Burma".
 In 1957, Spence joined the cast of the new syndicated adventure and drama television series Whirlybirds, in which she played the role of Janet Culver.
 She was replaced by actress Nancy Hale, who played the role of Helen Carter after the first season.